sheksushant/social-username-url/README.md

-Social Username to URL and URL to Username
+Social Username to URL
 =========

-Convert the Social username to URL and Social URL to username.
+Convert the Social username to URL..

 Installation
 ----